 1. Free Prizes, Gift Cards or Coupons

 Free prizes are quite uncommon.
-If you get a text about free gifts, think twice before taking action!
+So if you get a text about free gifts, think twice before taking action!

 Banks rarely text their customers with important information or updates.
 Scammers frequently pose as banks to trick customers into revealing valuable information.

 Example: ACTION REQUIRED.
 Please verify your Bank of America account information to avoid a hold on your account.
-Click here to verify: https://bit.ly/97qW5R8
+Click here to confirm: [Link]

 3. Texts from Government Agencies

-Like banks, government agencies will not text you regarding any important information.
+Like banks, government agencies like the Internal Revenue Service will not text you regarding important information.
 This is another common scam technique used to steal money.